Fantasy football: Week 7 quarterback rankings

-Lamar Jackson, Patrick Mahomes, Josh Allen, Tom Brady and Dak Prescott round out my top-10 options for Week 7.
+Lamar Jackson, Patrick Mahomes, Josh Allen, Dak Prescott and Tom Brady round out my top-10 options for Week 7.

 If you don't have a top quarterback option, take a look at my weekly waiver wire article.
 There are several capable gunslingers with great matchups who should be on your streaming radar.